 Mala Compra Trail, Hammock

 Outdoor travelers will enjoy the Mala Compra trail.
 Park at Hammock’s Bing’s Landing on the west side of A1A (one of several access points).
-Hike or bike the 1.5-mile trail to the beach through the maritime oak hammock and ocean scrub.
+Hike or bike the 1.5-mile trail to the beach through the maritime oak hammock and also ocean scrub.

 Mala Compra Trail, Hammock

 Or choose to mountain bike the more advanced, technical 5.5-mile trail.
-Or if you only wish to visit the beach, drive the Mala Compra Beach road directly to the beach.
+Or if you also only wish to visit the beach, drive the Mala Compra Beach road directly to the beach.
 Whether hiking or driving, the serenity of the beach and coquina rock formations is your reward.

 Get Your Barbecue Fix